JuliaLang/www.julialang.org/jsoc/gsoc/javis.md

 	- See if JObjects can be improved upon?
 	- Further improvements to morphing
 	- Profile and increase the speed of core Javis
+- Enable more interactive development of Javis animations
+	- Overhaul JavisViewer
+	- Move away from GTK to Genie
+	- Create debugging options